Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Introduction

 Radio galaxies (RG) contain active galactic nuclei (AGN) that usually produce significant radio emissions in the form of twin symmetrical relativistic jets that extend far beyond their host galaxy over several hundred kiloparsec to megaparsec.
 In general, morphologically RG was classified into Fanaroff–Riley class I (FR I) and class II (FR II) \citep{Fa74}.
 The FR ratio (the distance between the regions of peak brightness on opposite sides of the core galaxy to the total extent of the source measured from the lowest contour) was used to classify radio galaxies \citep{Fa74}.
 Radio galaxies with FR ratios less than 0.5 were categorised as FR I, whereas those with FR ratios larger than 0.5 were classified as FR II.
 With high-resolution images, radio galaxies with hot spots (the brightest regions) close to their center galaxies are classified as FR I and those with hotspots at the outer edge are considered FR II \citep{Ma71}.
 The radio galaxies are also categorized based on radio power. $L_{\textrm{178 MHz}}<2\times10^{25}$ W Hz$^{-1}$sr$^{-1}$ are FR I, while those with higher radio power are FR II \citep{Fa74}.

 The FR I/FR II dichotomy classification of extra-galactic radio sources is a contentious topic in extra-galactic astronomy.
 It is believed that the morphological differences in FR I and FR II sources are related to the (i) transition of an initially supersonic (relatively weak) jet to a transonic/subsonic flow which is substantially decelerated by thermal plasma within the inner region of the central host galaxy \citep{Ko88, Bo96, Bi95, Ka97}; (ii) the nature of the central black hole and the composition of jets, i.e. e$^{-}$ -- e$^{+}$ plasma for FR I sources, whereas e$^{-}$ -- p could be preferred for the case of FR II sources \citep{Re96a, Re96b, Me97, Ce97, Me99}; and (iii) the density jump towards the asymmetric environment of the external medium.

-Hybrid morphology radio sources (HyMoRS) possess both FR I and FR II structures, presenting a unique opportunity to probe the conditions that cause the FR dichotomy. \citet{Sa96} reported a source with hybrid morphology and \citet{Go00} first named them as HyMoRS after the identification of six HyMoRS using the Giant Metrewave Radio Telescope. \citet{Ga06, Ka17, Pa22} identified a total of sixty-three HyMoRS using Faint Images of the Radio Sky at Twenty-cm (FIRST) survey \citep{Be95, Wh97}.
-The number of HyMoRS candidates has rapidly grown over the past few years, amounting to hundreds of sources \citep{Mi19, Ka17, Pa22}.
+Hybrid morphology radio sources (HyMoRS), which exhibit FR~I structure on one side of the radio core and FR~II structure on the other, offer a unique opportunity to investigate the physical conditions underlying the FR dichotomy.
+The term ``HyMoRS'' was first introduced by \citet{Go00}, following the identification of six such sources using the Giant Metrewave Radio Telescope (GMRT). \citet{Ga06, Ka17, Pa22} identified a total of sixty-three HyMoRS using the Faint Images of the Radio Sky at Twenty-cm (FIRST) survey \citep{Be95, Wh97}.
+The number of HyMoRS candidates has rapidly grown over the past few years, amounting to nearly sixty sources\citep{Mi19, Ka17, Pa22}.

-This paper is organized as follows: In Section \ref{sec:style}, we explain the search of HyMoRS.
+This paper is organized as follows: In Section \ref{sec:style}, we explain the search procedure for HyMoRS.
 In Section \ref{sec:result}, we explain our results and discuss them in Section \ref{sec:discuss}.
 Section \ref{sec:conclusion} summarizes this paper.
 We used the following cosmology parameters in the current paper from the result of final full-mission Planck measurements of the CMB anisotropies: $H_0$ = 67.4 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{vac}$ = 0.685 and $\Omega_m$ = 0.315 \citep{Ag20}.